Squirrelbear/Wordle-Solver/README.md

 Word data source: https://www-cs-faculty.stanford.edu/~knuth/sgb.html

+You may need to change the file path of the word file that is loaded in.
+See: Database::reset().

 # Input commands

 Entering one of the following as a rule will trigger the described result.